NGC 2617

 NGC 2617 is a Seyfert galaxy in the equatorial constellation of Hydra.
 It was discovered on February 12, 1885, by French astronomer Édouard Stephan.
 In 1888, Danish astronomer J. L. E. Dreyer described it as "extremely faint, very small, 2 very faint stars involved".
 It is located at an estimated distance of 61.86 Mpc million light years.
 In the infrared, the galaxy has an angular size of 0.693 by 0.652 arcminutes.

-This is an almost face-on spiral galaxy with a morphological classification of Sc.
+This is an almost face-on spiral galaxy with a morphological classification of Sc, indicating a spiral galaxy (S) with loosely wound spiral arms (c).
 In 1992, NGC 2617 was shown to be an extragalactic source of X-ray emission, and in 1996 it was identified as a Seyfert 1.8 galaxy by E. C. Moran and associates.
 A radio counterpart was found in 1998.